Benjamin-Loison/android-uiautomator-server/README.md

 [UIAutomator](http://developer.android.com/tools/testing/testing_ui.html) is a
 great tool to perform Android UI testing, but to do it, you have to write java code, compile it, install the jar, and run.
-It's a complex steps for all testers...
+It's a complex step for all testers...

 This project is to build a light weight jsonrpc server in Android device, so